Frequently Asked Questions

 If you will receive an undergraduate degree from an English-language university in an English-speaking country after attending it for at least three years, then you are not required to take the IELTS test.

-What if GRE scores or other important information becomes available after I've submitted my application?
+What if important information becomes available after I've submitted my application?
 How do I update my file?

 Please go to "new information" and, if necessary, add further details in the "comments" section.